Friday, May 9, 2025

 Reliable Sources for Prostate Cancer Information

-Always trust medical experts for the latest facts.
-The American Urological Association offers prostate cancer prevention tips that are up to date.
-The CDC’s website has tools to help you understand your risk.
+The American Urological Association offers up-to-date prostate cancer prevention tips, and the CDC’s website has tools to help you understand your risk.

 Check out the European Association of Urology for advice on PSA testing and treatments.
 Make sure the information you find matches current medical advice.